Hybrid divide-and-conquer approach for tree search algorithms: Hybrid divide-and-conquer for backtracking algorithms

-To make this more concrete we can consider a setting where exponential subtrees are guaranteed and their computation is easy, i.e.~when the are trees are uniform at scale dictated by $\kappa' n$.
+To make this more concrete we can consider a setting where exponential subtree sizes are guaranteed and easily computable, i.e.~when the subtrees are uniform at a scale determined by $\kappa' n$.

-For the weakest case, where the space complexity of the quantum algorithm we consider is governed by $n$ --in the natural representation-- we have the following setting.
+For the weakest case, where the space complexity of the quantum algorithm we consider is governed by $n$ (in the natural representation), we have the following setting.